CREATE AN OFFICE FOR VIOLENCE PREVENTION

 LEVERAGE DATA TO REDUCE THE USE OF FORCE AND RACIAL DISPARITIES IN POLICING

 We need to take advantage of data collection to move our police force in the right direction.
-We will apply data-driven methods to end the use of unnecessary force against black and brown people.
+We will apply data-driven methods and community action councils to end the use of unnecessary force against black and brown people and lead to appropriate disciplinary actions.
 Over-policing fuels violence and breaks down trust.

 PROVIDE ACCESS TO MENTAL HEALTH SERVICES TO ALL NEW BEDFORD RESIDENTS